 For the Italian law and coherently with the LENS project, the italian class-teacher is fully responsible for the children’s well-being and learning.

 The linguistic assistant plays the role of creating and suggesting interactive activities around Anglo-Saxon themes to make learning Anglo-Saxon language and culture more interesting.
 It even plays the role to put him/herself up for being an interested representative of the children natural communication.
 In this way, he/she reinforces the learning of English that each child triggers spontaneously.
 That’s why he/she has to necessarily speak only English when speaking to kids.

 The aim of the camps is to help children learn English in a fun and enjoyable way, one that differs from the learning method they are used to during the course of the school year.
 This is accomplished using games, songs and music, drama, role-playing, sport, art, new-media and anything that could stimulate their interest.

 Despite being organized within the school buildings, the methods used by the Association are very different.
 “Alice in Città” furthers teaching methods based on positive emotions, playing games, partecipation and are catered to the children’s fantasies and interests.

 THE ASSOCIATION ORGANIZES SPECIFIC TRAINING FOR THE TUTORS TO INFORM AND TRAIN THEM IN THE DIDACTIC METHODS USED TO WORK IN THE CAMPS.
-These training sessions are held in April (Recruitment day in London), June, July and August.

 Several methods are used to bolster an efficient and enjoyable social environment.